autumn-info-442a/Homework1/Homework3.md

 - The overlay will show up for an amount of time as determined in the settings
 - The “close” button is disabled until the timer reaches zero
 - After the timer is over, the user can close the overlay
-- The videos watched threshold will reset after the timer hits zero
-- The videos watched threshold will reset after the user closes the YouTube Kids webpage